yoasif/temporary-firefox/README.md

-# temporary-firefox-macos
+# temporary-firefox
-Automator scripts to run Firefox with a temporary profile
+Scripts to run Firefox with a temporary profile